thirdweb-dev/contracts/docs/ERC20SignatureMintVote.md

-# ERC20Drop
+# ERC20SignatureMintVote

-BASE:      ERC20      EXTENSION: SignatureMintERC20, DropSinglePhase  The `ERC20Drop` contract uses the `ERC20Base` contract, along with the `SignatureMintERC20` and `DropSinglePhase` extensions.
-The &#39;signature minting&#39; mechanism in the `SignatureMintERC20` extension is a way for a contract admin to authorize  an external party&#39;s request to mint tokens on the admin&#39;s contract.
+BASE:      ERC20Vote      EXTENSION: SignatureMintERC20  The `ERC20SignatureMint` contract uses the `ERC20Vote` contract, along with the `SignatureMintERC20` extension.
+The &#39;signature minting&#39; mechanism in the `SignatureMintERC20` extension uses EIP 712, and is a way for a contract  admin to authorize an external party&#39;s request to mint tokens on the admin&#39;s contract.
 At a high level, this means  you can authorize some external party to mint tokens on your contract, and specify what exactly will be minted by  that external party.
-The `drop` mechanism in the `DropSinglePhase` extension is a distribution mechanism for tokens.
-It lets  you set restrictions such as a price to charge, an allowlist etc. when an address atttempts to mint tokens.